 We have been starting seedlings for two months and I’ve planned to do a post on starting seedlings since the first spring onions sprouted.
 But new customers’ questions, their need for heirloom corn seed, dealing with the aftermath of the warehouse fire at Southern Exposure Seed Exchange and telling folks how to grow roselle have kept me busy late into every free evening.
 Well, finally, my friend Pam Dawling, author of the newly released Sustainable Market Farming and contributing editor at Growing for Market sent me a guest post on seed starting at Twin Oaks Community Farm that has got me going.
 So, let me introduce you to Pam.
-(If you like what Pam has to say, either here or in her blog
+(If you like what Pam has to say, either here or in her blog, she will be presenting at the Mother Earth News Fair at Seven Springs PA in September.)

 “We’ve been starting seedlings since late January, and the greenhouse is filling up with flats of lettuce, cabbage, kohlrabi, spinach, scallions and broccoli.
 We’re eating our way through the lettuces that grew overwinter in the compost in the block-work greenhouse beds, and shoveling out the compost to fill our flats.
 All our seedlings are grown in 100% home-made compost.
 We screen compost to fill the beds in September and transplant lettuce there in October.
 When we need the compost for the seedlings, it has mellowed nicely and has plenty of worms.
 This beats bringing in bags of compost, or chipping lumps off a heap of frozen compost outdoors in January!
 Our greenhouse has a masonry north wall and a patio-door south wall.
 It has no heating apart from the sun (this is Zone 7).
 This space is warm enough and just big enough for most all our seedlings.
 For growing-on the very early tomatoes and peppers, destined for our hoophouse, we use an electric heat mat and a small plastic low tunnel in one corner of the greenhouse.
 Many seeds benefit from some heat during germination and are then moved into slightly less warm conditions to continue growing.
 This means it’s possible to heat a relatively small space just to germinate the seeds in.
 We also use two broken refrigerators as insulated cabinets, with extra shelves added.
 A single incandescent light bulb in each supplies both the light and the heat (we change the wattage depending on what temperature we’re aiming for).
 Some people construct an insulated cabinet from scratch, with fluorescent lights suspended above the flats.”